FYI

-"FYI" is a common abbreviation of "for your information".
-The term, originally a wire service abbreviation used by journalists, is commonly used in emails, instant messaging and other messages to indicate an informational message or explanatory statement that does not suggest any action or require a response.
+The term "FYI" is a common abbreviation of the phrase "for your information".
+Originally a wire service abbreviation used by journalists, it is now commonly used in emails, instant messaging and other messages to quote an informational message or explanatory statement that does not suggest any reaction or require a response; as a statement to provide additional context.
 The abbreviation is also commonly used in spoken conversations.

-Use of "FYI" has been attested since 1915, as "just a little thing that saves space on a telegraph message" (charged by the word).
+Use of "FYI" has been implemented since 1915, as "just a small part of things that saves space on a telegraph message" (charged by the word).

 Among Internet Standards, FYIs are a subset of the Request for Comments (RFC) series.
-The FYI series of notes is designed to provide Internet users with a central repository of information about topics related to the Internet.
-FYI topics may range from historical memos on "why it was done that way" to answers to commonly asked operational questions.
+The FYI series of notes is created to provide Internet users with a central repository of information about categories related to the website.
+FYI topics may consist of historical memos on "why it was created that way" to answers too easy asked operational questions.